 In Albany Health & Rehabilitation Center, 1.87% of Patients had UTIs

 This tells you the percentage of residents who have had a urinary tract infection.
 These infections are linked to poor hygiene.

 In Albany Health & Rehabilitation Center, 13.18% of Patients use Anti-Psychotic Medication

 This metric measures the percentage of long-term care patients taking antipsychotic medications.
 While antipsychotic drugs play an important role in caring for many residents, it is important to confirm these drugs are being used only where medically required.
 In some cases, increased usage of these drugs may indicate that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients prescribed antianxiety medications.
-These drugs are commonly given to residents experiencing anxiety and depression.
+This is the percent of patients who were prescribed antianxiety medications.
+These drugs are commonly used to treat patients suffering from depression or anxiety.